 For the past couple of years, I have heard a lot about escape rooms and breakout activities.
 I love the concept of students working together to solve puzzles and figuring out the codes to open the locks.
-But I was not sure how well they would work for my students.
-I only have about 20 minutes of teaching time with my classes and a true breakout would take much longer.
-And the breakout kits were out of my budget.
+However the typical breakout activities can take an hour or more to complete, which is not always feasible with a typical elementary schedule.
+When you factor in book check-out, many media specialists only have about 20 to 30 minutes for a lesson.
 So when I heard about digital breakouts I became very excited.
-This was an activity I could do!
-I could make the challenges simple enough so my students could complete them in one class period.
+I could create a digital breakout with challenges simple enough to be completed in or or two class periods while still teaching the skills that my students need to learn.
 And I knew the kids would LOVE them.
-So this summer I made it a goal of mine to create my first digital breakout, and I did: Library Rules and Orientation.
+This led me to create my first digital breakout: Library Rules and Orientation.

 Benefits of Digital Breakouts

 - Students must work together as a team and collaborate

 - Helps students develop listening and speaking skills